keystonejs/keystone-classic/test/e2e/README.md

 from keystone's root directory:

     Pre-requisites:
+        - Make sure that you have a Java JDK installed.
+Minimum version is 7.
         - Make sure that you have Firefox(or Chrome) installed.
 Firefox is the default browser used.
           Using Chrome requires specifying a different --env parameter (see below).
 For any tests below you may replace the "--env default" parameter with one of the following: